ryterdal/guide_reproducible_research/chapters/04_case_by_case_practices.md

 ### Use a Task Runner

 > You're working on a project where you receive a new dataset every few weeks.
-> Before you analyzing a dataset, you must process it with a command line
+> Before you analyzing a dataset, you must process it with the `moo_calibrate`
-> utility, `moo_calibrate`.
-You don't use `moo_calibrate` outside of this
+> command line software.
+You don't use `moo_calibrate` outside of this project,
-> project, so every time you have to run it, you struggle to remember the
+> so every time you have to run it, you struggle to remember the parameters.
-> parameters.
-Last time you ran `moo_calibrate`, you wrote down the parameters,
+> Last time you ran `moo_calibrate`, you wrote down the parameters, but it
-> but it would be nice if you could automate the workflow so that you don't
+> would be nice if you could automate the workflow so that you don't have to
-> have to type as much and you can't accidentally run the command twice.
+> type as much and you can't accidentally run the command twice.

 A **task runner** is a piece of software to organize and run tasks that use other (command line) software.
 With a task runner, you can create named tasks